 Estate Planning Documents Your Adult Child Needs

-● Power of attorney: This document authorizes you or another person they name to handle financial and business matters on their behalf if they become incapacitated, such as due to an accident or illness.
+- Power of attorney: This document authorizes you or another person they name to handle financial and business matters on their behalf if they become incapacitated due to an accident or illness.

 Get Guidance From Our Middlesex Estate Planning Attorneys

-To protect your child while they are away at college, the Law Office of Jordan B. Rickards, Esq., can guide you in the legal documents that should be put in place.
-To request a consultation, call or contact our Milltown family law attorneys online today.
+To protect your child while they are away at college, the Law Office of Jordan B. Rickards can guide you in the legal documents that should be put in place.
+To request a consultation, contact our Milltown family law attorneys today.